 - 1 out of every 4 senior citizen homeowners spends more than 30 percent of their monthly income on housing.

 - Employers face difficulty attracting and retaining employees when the housing market does not offer enough affordable, safe homes.

 - Studies show when children do not have a stable, safe place to call home, they fall behind and struggle in school and they suffer poor health.

 Affordable Housing Trust Fund

-Mississippi Center for Justice is supporting legislation to create an Affordable Housing Trust Fund, as a part of Housing Mississippi, a coalition of nonprofit and private businesses dedicated to affordable housing across the state.
+Mississippi Center for Justice has supported legislation to create an Affordable Housing Trust Fund, as a part of Housing Mississippi, a coalition of nonprofit and private businesses dedicated to affordable housing across the state.